 Adapt and improvise

-These ten tips can all be adapted for shorter or longer vacations and to suit what you and your family consider fun and meaningful, but understand the wisdom behind each of them: we need to rest and we need to take breaks from our work or regular routines, even when we love those routines.
+These tips can all be adapted for shorter or longer vacations and to suit what you and your family consider fun and meaningful.
+Be sure, however, to understand the wisdom behind each of them: we need to rest and we need to take breaks from our work or regular routines, even when we love those routines.
 They make us more productive and creative when we return.